 We have an experienced and dedicated Community Engagement and Communications team at Council whose job it is to inform and engage with the community.

-We capture your invaluable feedback and ideas, so we can shape and improve our strategies, plans, projects.
+New roles have also been created with specialist staff to engage with our key stakeholders and community groups.
+We capture your invaluable feedback and ideas, so we can shape and improve our strategies, plans and projects.
 Your local needs and local knowledge are a priority to us.